Weckesser Hall - 3rd Floor - (T) 570-408-4710 - Email

 Each year, The faculty and staff of the professional and personal development department in the Jay S. Sidhu School of Business and Leadership at Wilkes University select the top students in each grade level to become one of the recipients of the Outstanding Leaders Scholarship Program: The Sidhu Scholars.

 The Outstanding Leaders Scholarship Program is one example of the University's continued efforts to identify and educate tomorrow's leaders so they can make a positive impact on their lives and the lives of others.
 Through a variety of leadership programs at the undergraduate, M.B.A., and executive education level, the Sidhu School strongly encourages excellence of character and strives to develop exemplary qualities, including intellectual curiosity, emotional intelligence, and authentic leadership.

-In 2012, our students and staff will be traveling to Philadelphia, PA to meet with Brian Linton, Eco-Entrepreneur and founder of Loft District-based United by Blue sustainable apparel, lunch and learn with the Dean and met with small business owners of The Wedge and Fig, and explored creativity and the entreprenurial spirit at the Van Gogh exhibit Philadelphia Museum of Art.
+In 2012, our students traveled to Philadelphia, PA to meet with Brian Linton, Eco-Entrepreneur and founder of Loft District-based United by Blue sustainable apparel, lunch and learn with the Dean and met with small business owners of The Wedge and Fig, and explored creativity and the entreprenurial spirit at the Van Gogh exhibit Philadelphia Museum of Art.

 In 2008, students traveled to New York & Company's corporate headquarters located in New York City, NY to meet with human resources professionals, and Wilkes Alumni to discuss corporate cultures, hiring procedures, and the inner-workings of the retail business.
 The trip was rounded out with lunch at the historic Manganero's Grocery, and a leadership building adventure at the Trapeze School of New York.